SeSmC06/tdd-example/server/steps.md

 ## steps to iteratively build

 - [x] scaffold
   - [x] add logger, done with winston logger.config
+  - [ ] inversify
+    - [ ] set up jest correct, currently need beforeEach to get all the binding
+    - [ ] proper place for import "reflect-metadata"
+    - [ ] investigate if possible to create multiple containers, current one container gets messy
+- [] mock the upstream
 - [] establish one connection to upstream
-- [] mock the upstream
 - [] expose one graphql query via resolver
 - [] create mock class builder